 Mixed lesions show intermixed areas of leukoplakia and erythroplakia and also may be precursors of cancer.

 People who use tobacco, alcohol, or both are at much greater risk (up to 15 times) of oral cancer Oral Squamous Cell Carcinoma Oral cancer refers to cancer occurring between the vermilion border of the lips and the junction of the hard and soft palates or the posterior one third of the tongue.
 Over 95% of people with... read more .
 For people who use chewing tobacco and snuff, the insides of the cheeks and lips are common sites.
 In other people, the most common sites for cancer include the lateral borders of the tongue, the floor of the mouth, and the oropharynx.
-Human papillomavirus (HPV) infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more , especially type 16, is a risk factor for oral cancer, primarily in the tonsils and at the base of the tongue; at these sites, HPV16 has surpassed tobacco as the primary cause.
+Human papillomavirus (HPV) infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more , especially type 16, is a risk factor for oral cancer, primarily in the tonsils and at the base of the tongue; at these sites, HPV16 has surpassed tobacco as the primary cause.
 Rarely, cancers found in the oral region have metastasized from the lungs, breast, or prostate.

 Oral cancer can have many different appearances but typically resembles dysplastic lesions (eg, white, red, or mixed white-red areas that are not easily wiped away).